The Flowers That Bloom at Night

 2/28/20262 min read

 Most Javanese cities are centered around a single square known as the Alun-Alun.
 Malang, however, is unique as it has two historic Alun-Alun that have been beautifully revitalized.
-While Alun-Alun Merdeka is fueled by modern energy, Alun-Alun Tugu offers a space for quiet reflection.
+While Alun-Alun Merdeka is the heart of local life, Alun-Alun Tugu offers a space for quiet reflection.

 I remember one afternoon at Alun-Alun Tugu, after I explained that this is Indonesia’s first independence monument built in 1946, a traveller looked at the water lilies and said, "They are closed."